Willy Sägebrecht: Soviet occupation zone

 Under the Leninist power structure implemented in the Soviet Occupation Zone after 1946, political power was centralised on the Party Central Committee.
 The political influence of parliaments or of government ministers was relatively constrained.
 However, the centralisation of power was to some extent blurred by the fact that the same individuals often held positions of influence both within the Central Committee and in the quasi-democratic institutions.
 Willy Sägebrecht was a case in point, sitting as a member of the People's Council ("Volksrat") and then of its successor body, the East German national parliament ("Volkskammer") between 1948 and 1958.
 In 1950 he became, in addition, a member of the National Council of the National Front, the administrative structure used by the SED to control the allocation of parliamentary seats to bloc parties and mass organisations.

 Between 1946 and 1950 he sat as a member of the Brandenburg Regional Parliament ("Landtag Brandenburg").
 From 1946 till 1949 he also shared the chairmanship of the regional Party Executive for Brandenburg with Friedrich Ebert Jr. In December 1948 Ebert, who was son to the first president of the German Republic, became mayor of East Berlin, vacating his position as co-chair of the regional party executive.
 Sägebrecht remained in post, now sharing the top job in the Brandenburg regional party executive with Paul Bismark till July 1952.
 Between 1949 and 1952 Willy Sägebrecht also served as first secretary of the Brandenburg Party Executive.
 He was fully engaged in the Stalinisation of the Brandenburg party.

 German Democratic Republic

 In July 1952 Sagebrecht was appointed a secretary of state and first deputy chairman at the State Planning Commission ("Staatliche Plankommission").
-He might have seemed at this point to be on the verge of a stellar political career.
-However, the State Planning Commission was also where the ambitions and promises of ambitious party leaders all too often came face to face with inconvenient economic realities.
-Willy Sägebrecht was not the first, and he certainly would not be the last East German politician for whom involvement with the State Planning Commission broke the trajectory of a hitherto promising career in the political mainstream.
 In 1954 he was diverted into the quasi-military "Kasernierte Volkspolizei" (KVP) police service, appointed a KVP colonel in October 1954.
 He was responsible for "Administration Co-ordination" which according to at least one source was a "camouglage designation" for Military Intelligence.